1933 Treasure Coast hurricane: Meteorological history

-Preparations and impact
+Preparations

 On September 2, a fleet of eight aircraft evacuated all white residents from West End, Grand Bahama, to Daytona Beach, Florida.
 While the storm was near peak intensity on September 3, the Weather Bureau issued hurricane warnings from Miami to Melbourne, Florida, with storm warnings extending northward to Jacksonville.
 Later that day, storm warnings, were issued from Key West to Cedar Key.
 About 2,500 people evacuated by train from areas around Lake Okeechobee.
 By evening on September 3, high tides sent sea spray over coastal seawalls in Palm Beach County as residents boarded up buildings; structures on Clematis Street in West Palm Beach were said to be a "solid front" of plywood.
 Along the coast, observers reported very rough seas as the eye neared land.

+Impact

+The Bahamas

 The powerful hurricane moved over or near several islands in the Bahamas.
-Winds on Spanish Wells and Harbour Island were both estimated at around 140 mph (225 km/h).
+Winds on Spanish Wells and Harbour Island were both estimated at 140 mph (225 km/h).
 Winds reached 110 mph at Governor's Harbour, 100 mi/h on Eleuthera, and 120 mi/h on the Abaco Islands.
 The storm was farther away from Nassau, where winds reached 61 mi/h.
 The hurricane damaged a lumber mill on Abaco, washing away a dock.
 Heavy damage occurred on Harbour Island, including to several roofs, the walls of government buildings, and the water system.
 The hurricane destroyed four churches and 37 houses, leaving 100 people homeless.
 A 1 + 1/2 mi road on Eleuthera was destroyed.
 Several islands sustained damage to farms, including the total loss of various fruit trees on Russell Island.
 Despite Category 4 winds on Spanish Wells, only five houses were destroyed, although most of the remaining dwellings lost their roofs.
 Collectively between North Point, James Cistern, and Gregory Town on Eleuthera, the storm destroyed 55 houses and damaged many others.
 On Grand Bahama, where a 9 to 12 ft storm surge was reported, half of the houses were destroyed, as were 13 boats and two planes, and most docks were wrecked.